 Eventually the tumour decides to break up and uses the bloodstream and lymphatic cleaning system of the body to travel to distant parts of the body, such as the brain, the bones, the liver and the lungs.
 There, these small cancer cells will settle and begin to multiply in their new position, destroying the normal functional tissue in that area.
 These are called ‘metastases’ and the increase in these tumours will eventually lead to death.

 Breast Cancer is the most common cancer to affect women worldwide.
 There is no adult woman, population or culture that is free from the risk of getting Breast Cancer.
 The rates of cancer vary throughout the world, from 1 in 8 women in the United States to much less in Japan and the Far East.
 There are not accurate statistics for the prevalence of Breast Cancer in South Africa, but we think they may be similar to those in the United States because we have a similar diet and lifestyle.

 Worldwide, Breast Cancer is also the leading cause of cancer deaths in women, although there has been a dramatic decrease in cancer deaths over the past 40 years due to increased awareness and increased screening of women.

 Who gets Breast Cancer?

-Many women who get Breast Cancer ask “Why me?
+Many women who get breast cancer ask “Why me?
 What did I do to cause this?”
-It is very normal to ask this type of question, but the answer is: Nothing.
-There is no single cause of Breast Cancer and no single event that will bring it on.
-There is nothing any women does or doesn’t do which causes Breast Cancer.
-It is an unfortunate event of life which we work to lessen through early diagnosis and treatment.
-There are however lifestyle changes that can lower one’s risk, but at this stage it is not preventable.
+An understandable question, but the answer is: “Nothing.”
+There is no single cause of breast cancer and no single event that will bring it on.
+There is nothing any women does or doesn’t do to cause breast cancer.
+It is simply an unfortunate event of life which we can manage through early diagnosis and treatment.

 Women of every age are at risk, including young women in their late teens, 20s or 30s.